rusefi/rusefi_documentation/GDI-status.md

-## FAQ
+# FAQ

 # Q: What are key differences between port and GDI?

-# A: high voltage control of injectors, high pressure pump control logic and target fuel pressure control logic.
+# A: high voltage control of injectors, high pressure pump control logic and target fuel pressure control logic

 # GDI Status